 The World Economic Forum is an independent international organization committed to improving the state of the world by engaging leaders in partnerships to shape global, regional and industry agendas.
 Incorporated as a foundation in 1971, and headquartered in Geneva, Switzerland, the World Economic Forum is impartial and not-for-profit; it is tied to no political, partisan or national interests (http://www.weforum.org).

-CloudFlare, Inc. (www.cloudflare.com / @cloudflare) makes sites twice as fast, protects them from attacks, ensures they are always online, and makes it simple to add web apps with a single click.
-CloudFlare supercharges websites regardless of size or platform with no need to add hardware, install software, or change a line of code.
-The CloudFlare community gets stronger as it grows; every new site makes the network smarter.
-Thanks to our awesome sauce technology, every month hundreds of millions of people experience a faster, safer, better Internet.
+CloudFlare, Inc. (www.cloudflare.com / @cloudflare) makes sites lightning fast, protects them from attacks, ensures they are always online, and makes it simple to add web apps with a single click.
+Regardless of size or platform, CloudFlare supercharges websites with no need to add hardware, install software, or change a line of code.
+The CloudFlare community gets stronger as it grows: every new site makes the network smarter.
+More than 5% of global web requests flow through CloudFlare’s network daily.
+And, thanks to our awesome sauce technology, every month billions of people experience a faster, safer, better Internet.
+CloudFlare was recognized by the World Economic Forum as a Technology Pioneer, named the Most Innovative Network & Internet Technology Company for two years running by the Wall Street Journal, and ranked among the world’s 50 most innovative companies by Fast Company.
 CloudFlare is based in San Francisco, California, USA.